 What are your favorite apps for post-processing?

 Ah, this is a difficult question.
-I will say that my first go to app is Snapseed hands down (check out our Snapseed video tutorial).
+I will say that my first go to app is Snapseed hands down (check out our Snapseed tutorial).
 I’ve created a workflow within Snapseed that I use all the time to create a great starting point image.

 From there I’ll create blending layers using apps like Glaze, Brushstroke, PhotoStudio, Tangled FX or one of the many favorites from Jixipix.
 From that point I’ll blend them in several ways using ImageBlender.